Karsten7/mojo-vscode/README.md

 4. Start coding with Mojo🔥 and enjoy the enhanced support provided by the extension.

+### Connecting VSCode to the Mojo Playground
+Check out the [wiki](https://github.com/Karsten7/mojo-vscode/wiki#2-connecting-vscode-to-the-mojo-playground) on how to connect your local VSCode to the JupyterHub of the Mojo Playground.

 ## Contributing

 This extension is an open-source project, and community contributions are welcome.
 If you encounter any issues, have feature requests, or would like to contribute code improvements, please visit the project repository on [GitHub](https://github.com/Karsten7/mojo-vscode).